 The Dashboard is the heart of Undebt.it and it's where you'll be spending most of your time once you are up and running.
 You'll be able to see exactly when each debt will be paid off as well as how much interest you will have paid in an informative summary debt list view.
 There's also a payment manager where you can easily record your payments; it helps keep you on track so you won't be late with your payments.
 You can even make partial payments and the payment manager will adjust payment amount as needed.

 Check out the Debt Snowball Table for a detailed look at each month payments.
 This is a great way to visualize exactly how the snowball payoff method works.
 For the current month, the table highlights how much you have paid on each debt and how much you have left to go.
 You can also see any debt snowflake additional payments, overall running balance and even the total amount being paid in interest for each month.
 Choose a different payment plan from the list and see how your payoff plan is effected to see which one is going to work best for you.
 You can even export the debt snowball table into an Excel file if you like.

 The Debt Snowball method is when you pay the accounts with the lowest balance first.
 The idea is that by paying off accounts in a shorter period of time, momentum is built up and help keeps you motivated by accumulating small victories.

-The most mathematically effective way to pay down debt, the avalanche method focuses on the accounts with the highest interest rate first.
+Also called "Debt Stacking", it's the most mathematically effective way to pay down debt, the avalanche method focuses on the accounts with the highest interest rate first.
 If you are not sure which payment method to use; try this one first.